-- An area rug or an area designated as a rug
+- A rug or cloth to be a rug

 - Letter cards*

-- Bugs in Mugs and Slugs in a Jug target text
+- Bugs and Slugs in Mugs and Jugs target text*

-The children will lug and tug a jug to a rug and read and write words ending with -ug, such as bug, rug, mug, jug, snug, tug, and lug.
+Tell the children that they will tug bugs and slugs in mugs and jugs to a rug and read and write words ending with -ug, such as bug, rug, mug, jug, snug, tug, and lug.

 Click here to view a video demonstration similar to this lesson.